ro6ert/group_transformations/README.md

+Group Transformations Can be Described by a Caley Graph which consists of nodes standing for group elements and edges representing multiplication by group elements.

+Subsets of the edges of a Caley Graph

 To Run:

+1) Install sage by running

+sh provision.sh

-To Run: 1) Install sage by running sh provision.sh 2) From the command line run: sage characteristic_curves/.sage To Run: 1) Install sage by running sh provision.sh 2) From the command line run: sage group_transformations/.sage
+2) From the command line run:

+sage group_transformations.sage